-They said it would be the last beautiful weekend of summer this year, so let’s go on a day trip from Berlin to Potsdam, shall we?
+They said it would be the last beautiful weekend of summer this year, so let’s go on a Berlin to Potsdam day trip, shall we?
 We take the train from Berlin, it’s easy enough.

 Just buy your zone C ticket, hop on the train from Berlin Central Station, and then enjoy the ride.
 It is much more comfortable than you think, you’ll see.
 I explain towards the end of the article how you can easily plan this one day trip from Berlin by train.

 In Potsdam, get off at Park Sanssouci Station, you don’t even have to change.
 Walk into the park to see the glowing autumn colours.
 Hear the first fallen leaves get crushed under your soles.

 See, the kids are already kicking the heaps of foliage that is just lying around in the corners.
 I know it’s easy to get excited about this beautiful autmn day but make sure you don’t roll your ankle on an acorn.

 Catching the Last Rays of Sunshine at Potsdam Sanssouci Park